West Gate Bridge: Completion

 Construction resumed in 1972 with World Services and Construction continuing to fabricate the boxes and to carry out their sub-assembly, but with a joint venture between Redpath Dorman Long and John Holland (Constructions) completing the construction of the steel portion of the bridge.
 Additional strengthening of the structure had to be designed for the erection because the stresses could exceed those of the in-service condition.
 The joint venture contractor engaged Flint and Neill of London for this and their design was proof-checked by the Directorate of Engineering.

-King Charles III as Prince of Wales visited the West Gate Bridge project in October 1974 and met with members of the West Gate Bridge Authority and workers.
+Charles, Prince of Wales visited the West Gate Bridge project in October 1974 and met with members of the West Gate Bridge Authority and workers.

 After 10 years of construction, the bridge was completed in 1978 at a cost of $202 million.

 Speed cameras were erected on the bridge in 2004, but were not activated until September 2005, because of issues with a similar camera on the Western Ring Road.
 However these speed cameras were switched off in 2005, and currently remain disabled, as the sway of the bridge prevents secondary verification of the alleged speed against a fixed point.
 In 2006 the State Government spent $1.3 million on erecting railway style boom barriers at each entrance to the bridge to block traffic in the event of a terrorist attack.
 In March 2007, the State Government announced that two flagpoles would be erected atop the main bridge pylons, to fly the Australian and Victorian flags, each being 10 by 5 m in size and 135 m above sea level.
 Costing $350,000 to install and $15,000 a year to maintain, the flags were unfurled on 24 September 2008.

 On 5 August 2007, it was reported that the Victorian Government was planning a $240 million project to identify and eliminate structural weaknesses in the bridge, with specific concerns including crash barriers, cracking, corrosion and potential buckling.
 News of the work was prompted by the collapse of the I-35W Mississippi River bridge in Minneapolis.
 Experts were reported as saying the West Gate was initially designed to carry loads of 25 t but now carried B-double trucks weighing up to 68 t.
 The bridge was built to carry 40,000 vehicles a day but volumes had grown to more than four times the original number, approximately 160,000 vehicles on an average day.